by Tim Fox – 18 October 2021

 Holtzman’s Gorilla Survival Wood Handle Ferro Rod: Best Overall

-The Holtzman’s Gorilla Survival Wood Handle Ferro Rod is the winner of this product round-up, thanks to its inclusion of other useful accessories, its long life, and its reliability and portability.
+The Holtzman’s Gorilla Survival Wood Handle Ferro Rod is the winner of this product round-up, thanks to its inclusion of other useful accessories, long life, and reliability and portability.

-Designed with a naturally constructed, comfortable wooden handle, the Holtzman Ferro rod is easy to hold and looks robust.
+Designed with a naturally constructed, comfortable handle, the Holtzman rod is easy to hold and looks robust.
 It feels rather ergonomic in hand and is a joy to use.
 The well-crafted wooden handle has a nice appearance as well.

-The Ferro rod itself is 8 inches long and 0.5 inches thick, so it is one of the longer options, making it very easy to strike.
+This rod is 8 inches long and 0.5 inches thick, so it’s one of the longer options, making it very easy to strike.
 Purchase of the Holtzman also comes with an extra Ferro rod and a paracord necklace to make portability a breeze.

 Überleben Zünden Fire Starter: Runner Up

-The Üerleben Zünden is the runner-up among these fire starters, as this model is available in three different sizes for an ergonomic, long-lasting, easy-to-use tool that is a breeze to carry and reliable every time, no matter the weather.
+The Üerleben Zünden is the runner-up among these fire starters, as this model is available in three different sizes for an ergonomic, long-lasting, easy-to-use tool that’s a breeze to carry and reliable every time, no matter the weather.
 It also includes a lanyard and other accessories for enhanced versatility and usefulness.

 The Überleben Zünden is available in three different sizes depending on your needs.
 The thinnest “Trad” style is 5/16” in thickness and lasts 12,000 strikes, while the medium “Pro” measures ⅜” thick and lasts for 15,000 strikes, and the “Fatty” is ½” thick and will last for 20,000 strikes.
 This way, you can purchase various sizes to see which one is most effective for you.